 - Event administrators choose a time period for the reading to occur.
-Some schools have reading sessions within the school day, while others encourage students to read as many books as possible during the designated time period.
+Some schools have reading sessions within the school day, while others encourage students to read as many books as possible during the designated period.

 - Decide if your school will count chapters, pages, or reading periods (reading minutes, hours, or sessions) for the fundraising unit of effort.

 - Decide on your process for recording reading progress.
-Will students use a reading log or how will you track reading progress?
+Will students use a reading log, or how will you track reading progress?

 - Create your reading fundraising website.

-- Import students and classrooms or ask them to register online with our easy registration page to create their personal fundraising pages.
+- Import students and classrooms or ask them to register online with our easy registration page to create their fundraising pages.

-- Students send links to their fundraising pages via email and social media (Twitter, Facebook, and more) and get supporters who donate (via a flat donation) or pledge (per book or other unit) in support of their reading efforts.
+- Students send links to their fundraising pages via email and social media (Twitter, Facebook, and more) and get supporters who donate (via a flat donation) or pledge (per book or another unit) in support of their reading efforts.

 - Participation and fundraising progress is tracked throughout the event with our software.